 Cold Ashton

-Hill Farm (£££) is right on the Cotswold Way route, with a bedroom in a converted barn plus a shepherd’s hut with woodburner.
-Both have kitchen facilities and the ingredients are left for you to cook your own breakfast.
-You can also pre-order dinner and packed lunches.
+Hill Farm (£££) is right on the Cotswold Way route, with two en-suite bedrooms in a converted barn.
+There are kitchen facilities and ingredients are left for you to cook your own breakfast.
+You can also pre-order dinner and packed lunches, and washing can be done for a small fee.

-Toghill House Farm* (£££ 🐶) was a resting house for monks travelling between Glastonbury and Malmesbury, and is now a working farm with five B&B guest bedrooms in the main farmhouse and a converted barn.
+Toghill House Farm* (£££ 🐶) was a resting house for monks travelling between Glastonbury and Malmesbury, and is now a working farm with five B&B guest bedrooms in the main farmhouse plus a shepherd’s hut.
 It’s located in Wick, just over a mile off the Cotswold Way route.

 Bath